cn0047/stash/ed/d/cache.md

 **Write-Through**.
 When: write operation, then: update DB & update cache simultaneously, so cache is always fresh.
 Pros: Data consistency between cache and DB.
 Cons: Latency in write operations.
-Overall performance .
+Overall performance.
 For: Applications where data consistency is vital, like account balances.

 **Write-Behind**.